zkamvar/user2021/prose.md

 in a separate package, and it can be customizable by making your own package to host your CSS, JS, and HTML templates.

-We used this model to create a modular two-step solution that first renders source documents to markdown and then uses pandoc with a template engine to render HTML.
+From this example, we created a modular two-step solution that first renders source documents to markdown and then uses pandoc with a template engine to render HTML.
 This two-step solution allows maintainers to easily see the diff of the changes that happened from new code or updated packages _and_ because